TritonDataCenter/manta/docs/operator-guide/mantav2-migration.md

-After the previous stage, the `mantav2-migrate snaplink-cleanup` command will generate a number of "delinking" scripts that must be manually run on the appropriate manta service instances.
-There are two sets of delink scripts:
+After the previous stage, the `mantav2-migrate snaplink-cleanup` command will generate a number of "delinking" scripts that must be manually run on the appropriate manta service instances:

+    [root@headnode (nightly-1) ~]# mantav2-migrate snaplink-cleanup
+    Phase 1: All webapi instances are running V2.
+    Phase 2: Driver DC is "nightly-1" (this one)
+    Phase 3: Have snaplink listings for all (1) Manta index shards.
+    Created delink scripts in /var/db/snaplink-cleanup/delink/
+      stordelink scripts:
+        3.stor.nightly.joyent.us_stordelink.sh
+        2.stor.nightly.joyent.us_stordelink.sh
+        1.stor.nightly.joyent.us_stordelink.sh
+      moraydelink scripts:
+        1.moray.nightly.joyent.us_moraydelink.sh

+    # Phase 4: Running delink scripts

+    "Delink" scripts have been generated from the snaplink listings from the previous phase.
+In this phase, you must:

+    1. Copy each "*_stordelink.sh" script to the appropriate storage node and run it there.
+There are 3 to run:

+            # {storage_id}_stordelink.sh
+            ls /var/db/snaplink-cleanup/delink/*_stordelink.sh

+       Use the following to help locate each storage node:

+            manta-adm show -a -o service,storage_id,datacenter,zonename,gz_host,gz_admin_ip storage

+    2. **Only after** all stordelink scripts have been run, copy each "*_moraydelink.sh" script to a moray zone for the appropriate shard and run it there.
+There is one script script for each Manta index shard (1):

+            # {shard}_moraydelink.sh
+            ls /var/db/snaplink-cleanup/delink/*_moraydelink.sh

+       Use the following to help locate a moray for each shard:

+            manta-adm show -o service,shard,zonename,gz_host,gz_admin_ip moray

+    When you are sure you have run all these scripts, then answer the following to proceed. *WARNING* Be sure you have run all these scripts successfully.
+If not, any lingering object that has multiple links will have the underlying files removed when the first link is deleted, which is data loss for the remaining links.

+    Enter "delinked" when all delink scripts have been successfully run: ^C Aborting.
+Re-run this command when all delink scripts have been run. mantav2-migrate snaplink-cleanup: error: delink scripts must be run before snaplink cleanup can proceed

-(a) "stordelink" scripts to be run on most/all storage instances; and (b) "moraydelink" scripts to be run on a "moray" instance in each index shard.
+There are two sets of delink scripts: (a) "stordelink" scripts to be run on most/all storage instances; and (b) "moraydelink" scripts to be run on a "moray" instance in each index shard.
 The "stordelink" scripts must be handled first.

 You must **run each "/var/db/snaplink-cleanup/delink/\*\_stordelink.sh" script on the appropriate Manta storage node.** I.e. in the mako zone for that storage\_id.
 The `storage_id` is included in the filename.
 There will be *zero or one* "stordelink" scripts for each storage node.
 Each script is idempotent, so can be run again if necessary.
 Each script will also error out if an attempt is made to run on the wrong storage node:

 ```
 [root@94b3a1ce (storage) /var/tmp]$ bash 1.stor.coalregion.joyent.us_stordelink.sh